Ojos del Salado: Mountaineering and tourism

+Ojos del Salado and the surrounding mountains draw fewer mountaineers than Aconcagua, with only several hundred climbers every year.
+Since the 1990s commercial tours have become important facilitators for ascents, and the number of climbers has increased in the 21st century.
+Ojos del Salado is one of the Second Seven Summits and Volcanic Seven Summits mountaineering challenges.
+It is easier to climb than an eight thousander owing to its lower elevation and the absence of rock faces and ice, but the high elevation, cold, dry and windy weather and impassable terrain are common challenges for would-be climbers and only a third of all climbing attempts reach the summit.
+The mountain can be ascended from both the Argentine and the Chilean side, but owing to the better logistics most ascents occur from the Chilean side.
+The increasing mountaineering activities on Ojos del Salado have raised concerns about environmental impacts.

 Ascent from the Chilean side is easier as the first refuge can be reached by car, but the actual climb is easier from the Argentine side.
-A dirt road departing from the Chile Route 31 highway to Paso San Francisco heads south to Ojos del Salado, past Refugio Murray to the bivouac Refugio Universidad de Atacama/Jorge Rojas at 5200 m elevation, from there a path goes to Refugio Tejos at 5825 m elevation and eventually to the summit of Ojos del Salado.
+A dirt road departing from the Chile Route 31 highway to Paso San Francisco heads south to Ojos del Salado, past Refugio Murray to the bivouac Refugio Universidad de Atacama/Jorge Rojas at 5200 m elevation, from there a path goes to Refugio Tejos at 5825 m elevation and eventually to the summit of Ojos del Salado through scree-covered slopes and a steep ridge/couloir at the end.
+Ropes and supports are available.
+Between 2004 and 2015, a Chilean company held a mountaineering concession for the Chilean side and maintained the infrastructure there; after the end of the concession maintenance resumed in 2018.
 From Argentina, the path runs from Cazadero Grande (Quemadito hut) along a large creek to its origin at Aguas Calientes at 4200 m.
 From there it continues first up dry valleys to Acqua di Vicuna at 4950 m elevation, to the El Arenal plateau at 5500 m elevation and eventually along various routes to Ojos del Salado.
+The mountain is also accessible by vehicle, up to 6650 m or 5900 m elevation, through a dirt road built after a helicopter accident in 1994.